holepunchto/mirror-drive/README.md

 ## Transforms

 Apply content transforms during mirroring.
-Each item in `transforms` is a factory function `({ key, entry }) => stream` that returns a new stream for that file.
-MirrorDrive always pipes through all provided transforms.
-Each transform must pass‑through when it does not apply.
-Equality also runs through the transforms, so re‑runs emit `equal` when post‑transform bytes are unchanged.
+Each item in `transformers` is a factory function `(key) => stream | null` that returns a new stream for that file.
+MirrorDrive always pipes through all provided transformers.
+If a transformer returns `null` (or a pass‑through), the file flows unchanged.
+Equality also runs through the transformers, so re‑runs emit `equal` when post‑transform bytes are unchanged.

 ## License